lg2de/SimpleAccounting/README.md

 * Data management for double-entry accounting, stored as XML (see [example](./samples/sample.acml)) and defined using [XSD](./docs/AccountingData.xsd)
 * User interface (English and German) for the management of accounts, the creation and modification of entries, the listing of account journals
 * Support for split booking entries, either on credit or debit side
-* Import of booking entries from CSV files incl. semi-automatic assignment of offsetting accounts
+* Import of booking entries from your bank account using CSV files incl. semi-automatic assignment of offsetting accounts
 * Printable reports for full journal, account journal, accounts and balances, and annual financial statements
+* Semi automatic update of the application

 Some screenshots for first impression: